[Skip to Content]

 • What does the admissions interview process look like?

 After you apply, if you meet all the admissions criteria, you’ll be contacted by the MSHA team for an interview.
 The interview will be conducted via Teams at a time that works best for you, and is really about checking to make sure the online MSHA is the right fit.
-There’s no trick or games, it’s really just a confirmation that you’re on the right track and prepared to succeed in the program!
+Dont worry, it’s really just a confirmation that you’re on the right track and prepared to succeed in the program!

 • Will this degree prepare me to get board certified?